-- Supporting enterprise and private sector business growth; - Building on key economic strengths; - Improving skills and performance; and - Strengthening transport, connectivity and infrastructure.
+- Supporting enterprise and private sector business growth; - Building on key economic strengths; - · Improving skills and performance; and - Strengthening transport, connectivity and infrastructure.

-The NELB will appoint the LEP Member and substitute Member as set out at paragraph 3 above.
+The Leadership Board will appoint the LEP Member and substitute Member as set out in paragraph 3 above.

-The LEP may at any time terminate the appointment of a member or substitute member nominated by it to the NELB and nominate another of its members in that person's place.
+The LEP may at any time terminate the appointment of a member or substitute member nominated by it to the Leadership Board and nominate another of its members in that person's place.